MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 We plan to take advantage of features built into our infrastructure:

-- [CRBC backups](https://www.cockroachlabs.com/docs/v22.2/change-data-capture-overview) capture the full state of the CRDB cluster as of a particular point in time.
+- [CRDB backups](https://www.cockroachlabs.com/docs/stable/backup) capture the full state of the CRDB cluster as of a particular point in time.
 - [S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) permits keeping around old versions of the objects written to S3.
 (Deletes are translated into tombstones.)
 This is usually used in concert with an [S3 lifecycle policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html), to avoid retaining data forever.

 To restore a shard at a particular time, we can: